 How can guys catch up?
 That’s where Adam Kreek comes in.
 In the new “Gold Medal Office Health Tips” ebook, which you can download for free here, the Olympic champion rower-turned-executive coach shares super-easy tips to help guys get healthier on the job.
-Just in time for Canadian Men’s Health Week (June 10 to 16), here are four of Adam’s tips — delivered Family Feud-style, of course:
+Just in time for Canadian Men’s Health Month in June, here are four of Adam’s tips — delivered Family Feud-style, of course:

 “What’s an easy way for men to be healthier at work?”

 We’ve all been there: In the rush to work, breakfast gets lost in the shuffle.
 Then, by the middle of the morning, you’re either running on fumes or tempted to fill the void with salty, fatty or sugary junk food from a drive-thru or vending machine.

 But it doesn’t have to be that way.
 These three healthy breakfast ideas taste great, take minutes to prepare, and are easy to bring to work in sealed plastic containers.
 No time for food prep in the morning?
 No problem: By using a bit of spare time in the evening or on weekends, you can get ahead of the game by whipping up delicious morning meals — as well as lunches and snacks — that do your body good and save you some serious coin.

 Swapping elevator rides for stair climbs is a simple, free example of how to get more workplace exercise and strengthen the biggest muscles in your legs.
 You don’t need any fancy equipment or a gym membership to do it, and it’ll help you get in shape by burning up to 7 calories per minute (or twice as many as walking).

 2. Give your eyes a break from screens